dc138/docker-minecraft-server/README.md

 # Docker Minecraft Server

 A simple docker image to run a minecraft server in a docker container.
-Automatically downloads the minecraft server jar from the desired link and runs it.
+Comes embedded with the desired minecraft server image and a RCON client to easily run commands inside the container.
 You can mount `/mc/server` as a volume in your host machine to persist data across container launches.